Sasin School of Management: Sasin faculty

-The Director (Dean) of Sasin is Professor Ian Fenwick, Ph.D.
+The current Director (Dean) of Sasin is Professor Ian Fenwick, Ph.D.

 The founder of Sasin is Professor Toemsakdi Krishnamra, who served as director (dean) from 1982 to 2014.
-He also served as president of Association of Asia-Pacific Business Schools in 2009.
+He also served as President of Association of Asia-Pacific Business Schools in 2009.

 Sasin's full-time faculty members hold doctoral degrees from internationally recognized universities such as Carnegie Mellon University, University of Cambridge, Imperial College, Kellogg School of Management (Northwestern), London School of Business (currently, London Business School), University of Oxford, University of Southern California, and University of Michigan.

 Prominent alumni

 Sasin has produced a number of business leaders, including: